 (One teacher gripe: The endpapers show arrow cues for writing each letter, but illustrator Dan Santat has obviously not heard the song “Where Do You Start Your Letters?
 At the Top!”)

-Just when you thought there was an alphabet book about every topic… this!
-So smart and fun, and a great vocabulary lesson, too.
+Just when you thought there was an alphabet book about every topic comes … this!
+So smart and fun, and a great vocabulary lesson too.
 The illustrations, by Cloudy With a Chance of Meatballs artist Ron Barrett, are a perfect fit.

-16. P is for Pterodactyl: The Worst Alphabet Book Ever by Raj Haldar and Chris Carpenter
+22. P Is for Pterodactyl: The Worst Alphabet Book Ever by Raj Haldar and Chris Carpenter

 E is for ewe, and F is definitely not for photo, phlegm, or phone!
 Poke fun at the quirkiness of the English language with this zany alphabet book that’s also useful for lightening up lessons on silent letters and irregular spellings.